dhivyadharshini-r/columnfamily-database/Readme.md

 INSERT, UPDATE and DELETE are used.

 KEYWORDS USED:
-put - it is used to put  the data in the table get - it is used to retrieve the values in the table.
+   1.put - it is used to put  the data in the table 2.get - it is used to retrieve the values in the table.

 SYNTAX:
-          INSERT - put 'table_name', 'row_key','column_family:column_name','value'
+    1. INSERT - put 'table_name', 'row_key','column_family:column_name','value'
-          GET - get 'table_name', 'row_key'.
+    2. GET - get 'table_name', 'row_key'.
-          DELETE -  'table_name', 'row_key'.
+    3. DELETE -  'table_name', 'row_key'.